 She has significant experience of dealing with cases involving young and vulnerable witnesses and defendants.
 She also has a thorough understanding of Proceeds of Crime matters, in particular the complexities which arise in cases where there are multiple defendants and shared assets.
 She deals with cases where the prosecution seek to re-visit POCA orders some years after the original confiscation orders were made.

-Kirsten is particularly interested in cases where there are difficult disclosure issues.
-She is regularly instructed by the CPS where there are known to be complexities in respect of disclosure and, as a result, has been involved in cases beyond her level of call, including multi-handed homicide cases, multi-agency prosecutions instructed by the complex casework unit, and cases for the RASSO unit.
+Kirsten has particular experience of cases where there are difficult disclosure issues.
+She is regularly instructed by the Crown Prosecution Service in cases where there are known to be complexities in disclosure including multi-handed homicide cases and multi-agency prosecutions where there are issues of disclosure spanning multiple public bodies.

-- R v BG and Others – Disclosure junior to Bryan Cox QC in a homicide and multi-handed conspiracy to supply class-A drugs.
+- R v CS and others – representing the third defendant in a conspiracy to supply class A drugs.

 - R v CW and JB – representing the second defendant in a case arising out of the design and manufacture of a cot, in which a baby died.